pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/lesson-notes/README.md

 Why do we want to set up environmental variables instead of hard-coding values?

 - By default, what is the port number for Postgres?
-- How can you find the port?
+- How can you find the port number for Postgres?
-- Can you run your server on the same port as Postgres?
+- Can you run your Express server on the same port as Postgres?

 ```
 # .env